-Last night I built a Markov-powered generated novel, called Ceramic Nation.
+Project announcement!
+Last night I built a Markov Chain-generated novel, titled Ceramic Nation.

-This was an exercise in rapidly building an MVP on a couch, CSS, RSpec integration testing, Dev Ops-ing, and Markov-chaining.
+This was an exercise in rapidly building an MVP, styling, testing, Dev Opsing, and Markov-chaining.
 I’m curious what this bot will produce as the days go on, and am hoping for greatness.
 I plan to refine the logic slowly to produce better and better chapters, and rotate the source documents as I am inspired by new books and ideas.

 A side goal is to break out the MarkovChain class into its own gem.
 That is a task I find myself repeating on side projects, and it would be nice to encapsulate the logic and release it to the open-source community.